 From the beginning of the clerkship students should begin trying to identify a case for each session.
 Students presenting later in the clerkship should be able to find cases at the beginning of the second rotation.
 Students presenting earlier, however, need to keep their eyes and ears open for possible cases.
 The cases do not need to be complicated or anything rare.
 In fact, the more “bread and butter”, the better.
 For example, for the cardiology session, possible cases might involve chest pain (or an actual MI), congestive heart failure or atrial fibrillation.
 For the pulmonary session, possible cases might involve asthma, COPD, pneumonia or pleural effusion.
 Students should contact Dr. Klipstein if they have questions about finding appropriate cases.

 Once students have an appropriate case, they just need to prepare the H&P as usual and make sure they understand the clinical reasoning behind the assessment and plan.
 Again, the attending will be “pimping” (in a friendly way) the audience about the assessment and plans more than he/she will be pimping the presenters.

-Please refer to the Google Calendar for a COMPLETE list of all lectures held during the Medicine Inpatient Clerkship.
+Please refer to the Google Calendar for a complete list of all clerkship-specific lectures held during the Medicine Inpatient Clerkship.

 Students are to report back to the ward/clinic after Professor Rounds.